datadryad/dryad-app/README.md

 Note that [Ruby::Enum](https://github.com/dblock/ruby-enum) enum classes are provided for embargo type (`EmbargoType`), identifier type (`IdentifierType`), and size unit (`SizeUnit`).

+## Usage

+The `Stash::Wrapper::StashWrapper` class represents a single Stash wrapper document.
+It accepts a payload of one or more XML metadata documents in the form of the `descriptive_elements` attribute, an array of `REXML::Element` objects.
+On calling `save_to_xml` on the `StashWrapper` instance, these elements will be embedded in the wrapper's `<st:stash_descriptive>` element.

 ### Full example